 What is RSS?

-RSS is a quick, easy, and lightweight format for monitoring new content added to Web sites.
-An RSS feed uses XML-formatted files to deliver content that you then access with an RSS Reader.
+Real Simple Syndication (RSS) is a lightweight format for monitoring new content added to web sites.
+An RSS feed uses formatted files to deliver content that you then access with an RSS Reader.
 Our RSS feeds provide the title of a new piece of content, such as a technote, a description of the new content, and a link to the content.
 Feeds are updated daily.

 There are two basic steps to complete the subscription process:

 - Download and install an RSS reader.
-There are many RSS readers available to choose from; no particular reader is required for use with our feeds.
+There are many RSS readers available; no particular reader is required for use with our feeds.

 to as channels).
-Because of the wide variety of readers, the particular steps to
+Because of the variety of readers, the particular steps to

 subscribe will vary.
 Refer to your reader's Help for details on how to subscribe